ngmoco/daida.js/README.md

 #### Local Strategy (Buffered)

-The local strategy has the additional functionality of being able to buffer the jobs in it's supervisor without starting their timers.
-This can be a benefit and a drawback.
-The benefit is that you have more fine grained control of when your system will start processing jobs.
-This can be handy in the local strategy since jobs are really running in the same thread as the application queuing them they can still saturate your node process defeating the purpose of deffering them in the first place.
-So you can decide to allow your application to queue as normal but only process the queued jobs when you have a surplus of system resources.
-How this may be done is left up to you but it is possible to programatically start and stop the supervisor at your whim.
-A caveat to this is that you may have jobs whose task definition contains an absolute "runAt" timestamp therefore may expire while the supervisor is "sleeping".
-When you finally decide to start the supervisor it is likely that they will instantly fail due to timer expiration.
+The local strategy has the ability to buffer jobs in its supervisor without starting their timers.
+The benefit is you have more fine-grained control of when your system will start processing jobs.
+This is handy in the local strategy since jobs are running in the same thread as the application queuing them.
+Executing tasks can saturate your node process, defeating the purpose of deferring them in the first place.
+You can allow your application to queue as normal, but only process queued jobs when you have a surplus of system resources (e.g. CPU-time, memory).
+How this is done is left up to you, but it is possible to programatically start and stop the supervisor on command.
+A caveat to this is: you may have jobs whose task definition contains an absolute "runAt" timestamp which may expire while the supervisor is "sleeping".
+Should the supervisor, run after an absolute "runAt" time, tasks will will instantly fail due to timer expirations.
 You can mitigate this by using relative "runAfter" task definitions.
-Another caveat is that while a buffered supervisor is started and "running" it will poll the buffer for new jobs.
-This polling is fast and uses a very small process.nextTick loop to check for new jobs but it does cause single processor systems to spike as node will use 100% cpu on those systems.
+Also know that while a buffered supervisor is "running," it will poll the buffer for new jobs.
+This polling is fast and uses a small process.nextTick loop to check for new jobs but it does cause single processor systems to spike as node will use 100% cpu on those systems.
 This is due to the fact that the event loop is never allowed to completely empty (the polling).
 It is for this reason that it is less advisable to use the local buffered strategy on workstations or other smaller machines.